 For me, I had to come to terms with the idea that not all of my paycheck should be spent.
 In other words, I needed to learn how to pay myself first.
 This started slowly in the months after finishing grad school, but eventually we were able to build on this and save more and more of our income.
 For us, using free online resource Personal Capital (review here) really helped us to see where our money was going and establish a better budget, as well as better plan our retirement savings strategy.
 They have lots of cool graphics too, which is super appreciated by me (I’m a total visual person!)

 One of the fastest ways to have a little more wiggle room in your monthly budget is to increase your income.
 This does not necessarily have to be something as big as getting a second job (although that would probably help if you can swing it).
-There are tons of ways to make money in your spare time; everything from dog walking to becoming an Uber driver to taking surveys online through a place like VIP Voice or Harris Poll Online.
+There are tons of ways to make money in your spare time; everything from dog walking to renting your space on Airbnb to taking surveys online through a place like VIP Voice or Harris Poll Online.
 And everything in between.
 Every little bit of extra money that you can bring in will help you keep more of a cushion in your bank account.
 If you are looking for more great ideas for potential side hustles, check out this article.